starknet-edu/starknet-cairo-101/README.md

 ### Disclaimer

-​Don't expect any benefit from using this other than learning some cool stuff about StarkNet, the first general-purpose validity rollup on the Ethereum mainnnet.
+​Don't expect any benefit from using this other than learning some cool stuff about StarkNet, the first general-purpose validity rollup on the Ethereum mainnet.

 ​StarkNet is still in Alpha.
 This means that development is ongoing, and the paint is not dry everywhere.
 Things will get better, and in the meanwhile, we make things work with a bit of duct tape here and there!​